NSN Cycling Team: Israel Cycling Academy (2014–2019)

 In November 2014, Ron Baron and Ran Margaliot launched the Israel Cycling Academy (ICA), with the aim of providing an opportunity for young and talented cyclists to compete in the international arena and launch their professional careers.
 The team's first victory came in the fourth stage of the 2015 Tour d'Azerbaïdjan, won by Daniel Turek.
 On 2 July 2015, the Israeli Road Racing Champion Guy Sagiv joined the ranks of ICA.

-In 2018, the team participated in a cycling monument event for the first time – 2018 Milan-San Remo, and in a grand tour for the first time – the 2018 Giro d'Italia.
+In 2018, the team participated in a cycling monument event, Milan–San Remo, for the first time; and in a grand tour, the 2018 Giro d'Italia, for the first time.
 The Giro d’Italia opening stage took place in Jerusalem on 4 May 2018 – the first time in the Giro's 101 years of existence that it has started outside Europe.
 The Giro held its second and third stages in Israel before it continued onto European soil.

 The three stages raced in Israel attracted considerable interest from the Israeli public, with many thousands of Israelis lining up along the route and supporting the riders and especially the ICA home team.
 It was considered a significant success.
 ICA co-owner Sylvan Adams was the driving force behind the Giro's "Big Start" in Israel, having financed a significant part of the race budget.
 ICA's best performance in the Giro was recorded in the 18th stage, when its Spanish rider Ruben Plaza finished in second place.
 Three days later when the team completed the Giro in Rome, Guy Sagiv became the first-ever Israeli cyclist to finish a grand tour.

 In 2019, in its fifth season of existence, ICA enlarged its team roster to 30 riders and set up a racing program that has exceeded 250 racing days all around the globe.
 The team was invited to take part in the Giro d’Italia In May 2019.
 The team owners, Ron Baron and Sylvan Adams, have set the team's goal as participation in the world's biggest races including the Tour de France, in order to continue inspiring and developing a new generation of Israeli cyclists.

 In January 2019 the team opened three special youth cycling programs in Israel and formed a youth cycling team in the Arab village of Shfaram.
 To further develop young Israeli cyclists, ICA operates a development team with a select group of under-23 riders.
 They also established a special partnership with one of the leading French amateur teams – Côte d’Armor – which enabled its young development team riders to race in France and gain valuable experience overseas.